AdamISZ/aut-ct/docs/RPC-API.md

 * `depth` : must be an even number; recommend not changing from the default value of `depth` in the config.
 * `generators_log_length_2` : as above, do not change from the config default (11).
 * `user_label`: currently unused, so set to any string.
-* `key_credential`: this is the name of the file containing the private key.
+* `privkey_file_loc`: this is the name of the file containing the private key.
 Use an absolute file path, or else, use the path relative to the location the server is running from.
 * `bc_network` : one of `mainnet`, `signet`, `regtest`
+* `encryption_password`: the password to decrypt the private key file.

 Response object: